Formal first integrals and higher variational equations: Future work and further comments

 Ever since it first took form in \cite{ABSW}, the use of linearized higher variational equations to characterize, obstruct or redefine integrability is proving itself to be a welcome addition to the domain of dynamical systems.
 This contribution arrives at a time in which other attempts (e.g. \cite{MitsopoulosTsamparlis1,MitsopoulosTsamparlisUkpong1}) at finding methods to \emph{integrate} dynamical systems rather than proving them non-integrable are gradually gaining traction.

-A number of facts are germane to further studies: \begin{ien} \item the potential shown by higher variational equations in finding adequate changes of variables that will simplify the system into tractability and, potentially, integrability (this is most exemplified in the sample systems tackled in \S \ref{examples}); \item linked to the above, the possible application of a \emph{Baker-Campbell-Hausdorff} \cite{Dynkin} sorts of formula upon variable transformations, using the decomposition of a transformed fundamental matrix into a product of matrices to our advantage; \item the possible amenability of results in \S \ref{filtersec} above to machine learning \cite{Montavon}; \item the applicability of this automatic quadrature-algebraic method to the application of generalized, multivariate \emph{Pad\'e approximants} \cite{Cuyt,GuillaumeHuard} to first integrals, which will be tackled in an immediate future; \item the fact that the autonomous system \eqref{sys} need not be Hamiltonian, thus allowing any arbitrary system to be considered and losing the serious constraint posed by symplectic transformations, since variable transformations can now be chosen freely; \item also related to \ref{nham}: the fact that this overrides the obstacles posed by the direct study of variational systems, which only has an implementation to Hamiltonian systems and requires first integrals to be meromorphic. \end{ien}
+A number of facts are germane to further studies: \begin{ien} \item the potential shown by higher variational equations in finding adequate changes of variables that will simplify the system into tractability and, potentially, integrability (this is most exemplified in the sample systems tackled in \S \ref{examples}); \item linked to the above, the possible application of a \emph{Baker-Campbell-Hausdorff} \cite{Dynkin} sorts of formula upon variable transformations, using the decomposition of a transformed fundamental matrix into a product of matrices to our advantage; \item the possible amenability of results in \S \ref{filtersec} above to machine learning \cite{Montavon}; \item the applicability of this automatic quadrature-algebraic method to the application of generalized, multivariate \emph{Pad\'e approximants} \cite{Cuyt,GuillaumeHuard} to first integrals, which will be tackled in an immediate future; \item the fact that the autonomous system \eqref{sys} need not be Hamiltonian, thus allowing any arbitrary system to be considered and losing the serious constraint posed by symplectic transformations, since variable transformations can now be chosen freely; \item also related to \ref{nham}: the fact that this overrides the obstacles posed by the direct study of variational systems, which only has an implementation to Hamiltonian systems and requires first integrals to be meromorphic; \item the potential to generalize \emph{Darboux integrability} (see e.g. \cite{dumortier}) to a wider set of ansatze, as already hinted at by the form taken in \eqref{fidix} or \eqref{sfir1}; \item and finally, the potential (mentioned at the start of \S \ref{filtersection} and already opened in \ref{SimonLVE}) for categorical functoriality translating the study of general dynamical systems to that of linear operators. \end{ien}